 Currently there are few geisha in Japan compared to the old days, they can be found in the hanamachi geisha districts in cities like Kyoto.

 Entering a teahouse or restaurant that currently has geishas is luxurious and very expensive, being a geisha is a very profitable profession, but complicated and demanding.

 In 1920 there were about 80,000 geishas.
 In 1970 approximately 17,000.
 And nowadays, it is estimated about a thousand traditional geishas

-Gion Matsuri is one of the most famous festivals in Japan, and also the longest – taking place throughout the month of July.
+Gion Matsuri is one of Japan's most famous festivals, and also the longest - running throughout the month of July.
 This festival is held in Kyoto in the Gion geisha district.
-However, most of the festival's main attractions don't just take place in Gion.
+However, most of the main attractions of the festival do not take place in Gion alone.
 This is a festival full of attractions.

 This festival originated as part of a purification ritual (goryo-e) to calm the gods and prevent fires, floods and earthquakes.
 This practice was repeated whenever an outbreak occurred.
 In 970, it was decreed as an annual event.

 The peak of the festival is the Yamaboko parades on July 17th and July 24th.
 The streets of Gion are reserved for foot traffic three days before.
 Vendors offer snacks and games on the streets, and many people attend these days wearing traditional Yukata.

 The floats at Yoiyama Parade are divided into two groups, Hoko and Yama, which are called Yamaboko (or Yamahoko).
 There are 9 of the large Hokos (with long sticks or halberds), which represent the 66 spears used in the original purification ritual, and 23 of the smaller Yamas, which carry life-size figures of important and famous people.